-Who else remembers the well-worn mantra: ‘Reduce, Reuse, Recycle?’
+Who else remembers the well-worn mantra: ‘Reduce, Reuse, Recycle’?
 It was drilled in to us time and time again in grade school.
-Of course the first two, ‘Reduce and Reuse,’ didn’t really mean much to the average 11 year old.
-But it didn’t matter, the only really captivating one was ‘Recycling.’
+The first two, ‘Reduce and Reuse,’ didn’t really mean much, or seem that exciting to the average 11 year old.
+But it didn’t matter, the only one that anyone seemed to focus on was recycling.

 Why?
-Well first of all, recycling seemed way easier and way more tangible than the other two.
-Simply put, it’s this bin next to the garbage can where you can throw all sorts of stuff like plastic packaging, old notebooks and pop cans.
-Then, like some less-appealing version of the tooth fairy, a magical truck comes to haul it away before you wake up in the morning.
+Well first of all, it seemed way easier than the other two.
+Simply put, recycling represented this bin that you can throw packaging, old notebooks, pop cans; and as if like some less-appealing version of the tooth fairy, a magical truck would haul it away before you woke up in the morning.

-If you had any afterthought about it, which was rare, you’d simply assume it’d all been taken to some spiffy factory that takes in wrapping paper and clamshell containers and spits out shiny new items.
+Then if you had any afterthought about it, which was rare, you simply assumed that it was all taken to some spiffy factory that takes in junk and spits out shiny new items.

-In other words, can I consume with reckless abandon so long as the packaging it arrived in can go in the blue bin?
+In other words, is recycling just a get-out-of-jail free card?
+Can we truly consume with reckless abandon so long as the packaging it arrived in can go in the blue bin?

-Well if our current consumption rates are any indication, the answer is no. In Canada in 2015, we collectively disposed of 25,103,034 tonnes of waste, 1/3 of which was diverted either by compost or recycling.
-With a population of 35 million people, that’s about 700 kg of total waste per person, per year, of which only 230 kg of that is recycled or composted!
+Let’s take a look at the cold, hard stats.
+In Canada in 2015, we collectively disposed of 25,103,034 tonnes of waste, 1/3 of which was diverted either by compost or recycling.
+With a population of 35.5 million people, that’s about 700 kg of total waste, with 230 kg of that being recycled material per person every year.

-Bea Johnson, my Zero Waste hero, recently did a TED talk on why waste reduction, and not recycling, is the best path forward.
-According to her presentation, by buying or accepting packaging, you condone:
+Bea Johnson, my Zero Waste hero, recently did a TED talk about the hidden perils of recycling.
+According to Bea, when we buy or accept packaging, we condone:

 – resource depletion,

-– use of taxpayer $$ to process the waste,
+– use of taxpayer $$ to process this waste,

-– the creation of toxic materials like BPA in plastic
+– toxic materials like BPA in plastic to be produced

-– It costs us money.
-Don’t forget that we’re paying for that packaging, it’s not some friendly, pro-bono service that companies are providing.
-In other words, if I’m buying Cap’n Crunch, I wanna pay for Cap’n Crunch, not Cap’n + Box’n Plastic.
-We also pay considerable property tax and strata fees to haul our enormous amount of recycling away.
+On top of reducing waste, it means what you’re buying is likely healthier, less-refined and hopefully cheaper.
+Because don’t forget that we’re paying for that packaging, it’s not some friendly, pro-bono service that product companies are providing.
+If I’m buying Cap’n Crunch, I wanna pay for just Cap’n Crunch, not Cap’n + Box’n Plastic!

 3. There are reusable alternatives for EVERYTHING